-Talk to any WordPress enthusiast and they will tell you it can be used for just about anything—from a simple blogging tool to building a Facebook clone.
+Talk to any WordPress enthusiast and they will tell you it can be used for just about anything—from a simple blogging tool to building the next Facebook clone.

-While there’s a vast ecosystem of ready-made plugins and themes, many developers stretch WordPress’ limits a bit too far from what it was originally designed to do: blog.
+While there is a vast ecosystem of ready-made plugins and themes, many developers stretch WordPress' limits a bit too far from what it was originally designed to do: blog.

 Oftentimes, inexperienced developers will use dozens of different extensions (plugins) to add on functionality they actually didn't build themselves onto your WordPress site.
 Now you're at the mercy of when those extra bits of code are updated—or not updated—as well!

 It's not unlike duct taping wings and a jet engine onto a consumer sedan and using it for commercial airline flights.
 Unfortunately there's no (FAA) rules for web designers.

 There are many different technologies to build a website.
 Just like computers, programming techniques have also evolved.

 Much of WordPress' code is still based on older programming techniques which can leave it open to security problems.
 In fact, hardly a month rolls by without some sort of security incident.

 After all, much of WordPress' foundation is over 10 years old!
 If you think of WordPress as a home, it's been patched, re-patched, painted, and drywalled over the years but that old, shaky foundation is ultimately still there.
 Older editions of these homes have had a few problems in the past with leaky pipes, some electrical issues, creaky foundations, and more.

 By contrast, systems such as Craft, use a robust, common programming pattern called MVC (model/view/controller) which means there's a separation of the business logic (code) from the presentation or view layer (what you and your web browser ultimately "see").